urushiyama/blog-hugo/content/_index.en.md

     <dd>I finished College of Media Arts, Science and Technology, School of Informatics, University of Tsukuba.</dd>
     <dd>I entered Department of Computer Science, Graduate School of Systems and Information Engineering, University of Tsukuba.</dd>
   <dt>2021</dt>
-    <dd>I will finished Department of Computer Science, Graduate School of Systems and Information Engineering, University of Tsukuba.</dd>
+    <dd>I finished Department of Computer Science, Graduate School of Systems and Information Engineering, University of Tsukuba.</dd>
+    <dd>I entered an IT company working on accounting and farming in Japan.</dd>
 </dl>